-LISTEN NOW!
-WATCH FULL PROGRAM!
+LISTEN OR WATCH NOW!
 As the book “The Shack” is about to be released in cinematic theaters, many are re-visiting the powerful story that is read in the pages of the New York Times best-selling book, “The Shack”.
 What some may not be aware of is the powerful journey that took place in the life of Paul Young, who authored the book.
 Host of ‘Life Today’, James Robison was able to sit down with Young and not only talk about the story, but also the story behind the story.

 Before Robison begins discussing the power of the book, he shares how this book has impacted his own life and that he read the book in less than 48 hours.
 “The Shack is where people get stuck and we need a meeting with God, where we’re stuck, if we’re ever to get unstuck.”
 This is the storyline of what took place to the book’s main character, “Mack” and how he was led to face some of his own difficult realities in his life.
 In Mack’s journey, he encounters the Trinity, the Father, the Son, and the Holy Spirit.
 As Robison continues to recount what Mack learns on his journey, “It’s not about religion, it’s about relationship.”

 The author of the book, Young, had his own trials and failures; in his marriage and life.
 Looking back at what transpired through the entire journey, Young recounts his wife’s response to their overwhelming journey.
 “The pain was hard, the failure is not right…but this man [Young] is worth it”.
 This is where we see the transforming power of God for the reality that it is; greater than all the pain and hurt that we experience in our lives.
 It is through relationship with the Father, Son and Holy Spirit that we see His miraculous hand of healing in our lives.